aimeos/prisma/README.md

 **GraphQL subscriptions:**

 Streaming over GraphQL means subscriptions - a query or mutation returns one document and cannot emit tokens incrementally.
-Run `chat()` in a mutation (or queued job) and publish each delta to a subscription topic; the subscription fans them out.
+Run `stream()` in a mutation (or queued job) and publish each delta to a subscription topic; the subscription fans them out.
 Example using [Lighthouse](https://lighthouse-php.com/):

 ```graphql
 type Mutation {